tobek/laminae/notes.md

     + gracious, self-controlled, clever
 - travelling with a companion somewhere, maybe with consequences?
     + maybe met someone in the Bell, or the Inevitability
+    + mentioned in CNP - some scholarly person i guess
 - pick one plane that the annals of of the parrigues could take place in, and then:
     + "it was here that this visitor picked up a book called The Annals of the Parrigues describing the area and, though she had been traveling for some time already, it was this book that persuaded her to turn her notes and journals into the work you are now reading, and to which she owes some small stylistic debt for having been granted by it the liberty to occasionally interject her experiences into these pages."
     + actually it would be better if she actually meets them, maybe they just completed the book, gave her a bottle of anise liqueur. describe the couple, clearly at the end of a long journey and glowing with experience and still-growing affection for each other